spotbugs/spotbugs-maven-plugin/README.md

 Building spotbugs-maven-plugin Requirements
 ===========================================

 Java 17+ is required to build the project.
-Java 11+ is required for spotbugs analysis.
+Java 11 or better is required for spotbugs analysis.
 Maven 3.9.9 is required to build the project.
-It can be used as low as maven 3.6.3 in usage.
+Maven 3.6.3 or better is required for usage.

 spotbugs-maven-plugin
 =====================